myduino/Hibiscus-Sense-Arduino/README.md

 }

 void loop() {
-  // stobe light effect, such on the aeroplane. digitalWrite(2, LOW);
+  // strobe light effect, such on the aeroplane. digitalWrite(2, LOW);
   delay(100);
   digitalWrite(2, HIGH);